Online Course

 Where do the course fees go?

-Development of the kNOwVAWdata face to face and online courses were supported by UNFPA with funding from Australian Aid.
+Development of the kNOwVAWdata course is supported by UNFPA with funding from the Australian Department of Foreign Affairs and Trade (DFAT).
 The program has been designed to ensure the course is self-sustaining so that donor funds are not required long-term, and that the course can be continually updated.
+The online course in particular is affordable and accessible globally.

 Participant fees are charged at the minimum amount for the program to be self-sustaining and reinvested to cover: